Koibumi to 13-sai no Actress

 Koibumi to 13-sai no Actress (恋文と13歳の, Koibumi to 13-sai no Akutoresu) is a Japanese manga series written and illustrated by Jaga.
-It began serialization on Houbunsha's Comic Fuz online service in September 2022, and has been compiled into seven volumes as of October 2025.
+It began serialization on Houbunsha's Comic Fuz online service in September 2022, and has been compiled into eight volumes as of April 2026.

 Plot

 The series follows Fumi Isshiki, who works for the accounting department at JG Production Management.
 He is suddenly transferred to the company's management department, where he is called to serve as manager to Ayano Haga, one of their talents, until her manager came back from parental leave.
 As Fumi works with Ayano, the latter quickly becomes attached to him and later develops feelings for him.